lizawilliamson050/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By prioritizing tasks based on their importance and deadlines, you can ensure that you are focusing on the right things and making progress towards your goals.

 Planning ahead is essential to avoid last-minute scrambling and stress.
 Break down projects into smaller, manageable tasks and allocate time for each one.
 Using a planning tool, such as Trello or Asana, can help keep you organized and on track.
 Remember to update your plan as tasks are completed or changed, to ensure you stay flexible and adaptable.

+# 2024-01-09
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In programming, this translates to the importance of writing clean, maintainable code that's easy to understand and modify.
+Avoid over-engineering solutions; strive for clarity and minimalism.
+This not only aids in preventing bugs and enhancing collaboration but also promotes code longevity and scalability.
+Remember, you write code once, but read and debug it multiple times."

+"The best programs are those that do one thing really well, with minimum complexity.
+Always seek to decompose complex problems into simpler components.
+And remember, premature optimization is the root of all evil.
+Focus on making it right first, then make it fast."

+Lastly, "Program for today, design for tomorrow.
+Anticipate future requirements while keeping your current codebase flexible and adaptable through modular design and abstraction."